Fenil9231/mzilla_v_2.1.3/README.md

-# Resume Management Project
+# Swapi Deshbord Project

+- This project is devloped using StarWars (SWAPI_API).
-This project is a web-based application for managing and displaying resumes.
-It includes features for adding, editing, and viewing user resumes.
-Below, you'll find details about the project's structure, functionality, and key utility files.
+- This project is a web-based application for managing and displaying starwar Characters,Vehicles,Starships,Planets,species,Films etc. Below, you'll find details about the project's structure, functionality, and key utility files.

 ## Table of Contents